 Digital Cash, Digital currency, Internet money, Fraud – What is it?

 Perhaps you have already heard of cryptocurrency or digital currency and have seen the hype around it on a daily basis on the news.
 But do you have any idea what it actually is and how it works?
-There are many articles on the internet that are informative and very educational so we will try to put it in a different, simpler way.
+There are many articles on the internet that are informative and very educational.
+For this reason, we will try to put it in a different, simpler, shorter way.